aws-samples/shopfloor-connectivity/docs/core/in-process-configuration.md

 1. Direct JAR file paths - Paths pointing to specific JAR files
 2. Directory paths - Paths to directories containing JAR files.
 When a directory is specified, the system will automatically include all JAR files found in that directory.

-This property is required and allows for flexible JAR file organization, whether you prefer specifying individual JAR files or grouping them in directories.
+This property is optional and allows for flexible JAR file organization, whether you prefer specifying individual JAR files or grouping them in directories.

+If `JarFiles' is not specified the current classpath is used to load the factory class and its dependencies.

 **Type**: String[]